mattpe/bcwt/week3-virtual-server-azure.md

    ![Basic example setup](img/azure-vm-settings.png)

    - Finally hit the _CREATE_ button and after successful deployment of the virtual machine go to the resources's _Overview_ page and configure the _DNS name_.
-   - Note: VM is paid by hour and only when the VM is running.
+   - Note: VM is paid by hour when the VM is running.
 In development use it's a good idea to stop the VM when you don't need it (start/stop buttons are found in Azure portal).

 1. Use SSH connection for managing your VM (`ssh username@PUBLIC_IP/YOUR_DOMAIN_NAME` in terminal/git bash or use e.g. [Putty](https://www.putty.org/))